lienebriede/jurtaka/TESTING.md

 |                                                   | Should display like count, is liked, likers usernames                                  | PASS  |

 * Comment count not rendered properly.

-After adding a more simplified test code where it checks if the added 2 comments = 2 `self.assertEqual(self.post.comments.count(),2)` PASS
+PASS: after adding a more simplified test code where it checks if the added 2 comments = 2 `self.assertEqual(self.post.comments.count(),2)`

 ### Latest View